Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 Wednesday Papal Audience

 You can’t visit St Peter’s Basilica on Wednesday morning.
 However, that does’t mean you can’t go!
-In fact, you can actually attend mass at St Peter’s Basilica.
+In fact, you can attend mass at St Peter’s Basilica.
 Every Wednesday (if the Pope is in Rome at the time), visitors have the chance to receive a Papal blessing.

 The event usually starts at around 10:00 – 10:30 am and can last between one and one and a half hours.
 Many people arrive up to three hours earlier in order to secure the best spot.
 The gates open at 7:30 am.